barryosull/barryosull.com/contents/pages/home.md

 ### [I am actively looking for new opportunities\]

-If you'd like to contact me about opportunities, drop me an email.
+If you'd like to contact me about opportunities, drop me a message on LinkedIn.

 | Featured Article | Featured OpenSource Project |
 | ---------------- | ------------------------- |